alphagov/govuk-design-system/src/community/roadmap/index.md

 We've started to:

-- create a feedback link component and test it in live services
+- build a feedback component
-- add a language switcher component
+- add a language navigation component
-- explore how we might publish experimental components, patterns and variants
+- introduce lifecycle statues to our components
+- add change histories to components
+- explore what users in government need to prototype services

 ## Future plans

 We plan to:

-- run a discovery into dark mode
 - improve user journeys between the GOV.UK Design System and other design resources in government
 - explore patterns for data sharing between services and for services where AI is in use
 - create further CSS custom properties